-- Rasp the garlic with the microplane into a small bowl.
-Zest the lemon into the same bowl and set aside.
+- Rasp the garlic with a Microplane into a small bowl.
+Add the lemon juice together and mix.

 - Clean the mushrooms with a damp paper towel or brush to get rid of any dirt.
 Cut the mushrooms into quarters.

-- Serve on a big plate to share.
+- Serve on a plate and enjoy alongside a main course.

 This mushroom recipe works really well with pasta.
 Prepare them the same way and add some cooked pasta with a little pasta water for awesome mushroom pasta.